rubyleehs/Discord-Bot-Template/README.md

 How to use:

-Just add the commands you want if the commands folder.
+Just add the commands you want in the commands folder.
 See example.js.

 You may call the command by simply typing the bot prefix followed by the command filename.